 Triangle Rock Club

 Joel Graybeal knows a thing or two about heights, starting his career as a rocket scientist working for the Pentagon.
-With two area facilities, including the highest climbing wall in a five-state radius, Joel's TRC is a top spot for visitors looking to reach their full potential.
+With two area facilities—one including a towering, 55-foot climbing wall—Joel's TRC is a top spot for visitors looking to reach their full potential.